Naeemayoub/Object-detection/README.md

           (default: 'ext/classes.names')
 ```
 ##  To do
-extract the detected objects from the video files in the form of images and store it in seprate folder
+Extract the detected objects from the video files in the form of images and store it in seprate folder